shelleymcq/Note-Taker/README.md

 ## Licensing:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
 This application allows the user to enter, save, and delete notes.
-It uses an Express.js back end and saves and retrieve note data from a JSON file.
+It uses an Express.js back end and saves and retrieves note data from a JSON file.
 It was created to meet the following acceptance criteria:
 * GIVEN a note-taking application
 * WHEN I open the Note Taker
 * THEN I am presented with a landing page with a link to a notes page